Shravan2134/chip_dashboard/HOW_THE_SYSTEM_WORKS.md

 ## End of Document

-This document explains how the Broker Portal system works from an operational perspective.
+This document explains how the Transaction Hub system works from an operational perspective.
 For technical implementation details, see `PROJECT_DOCUMENTATION.md`.

 **Key Takeaways**:
 1. System uses three separate ledgers that work independently